Biz-codes/we-friendly-capstone-server/README.md

 * as a logged-in user,
 * I want to view and edit businesses and services I have added to the database,
 * so I can follow a link to write a review

-##### me-friendly Page (Priority - Medium Est. 2h) (to do later)
-* as a logged-in user,
-* I want to view and link to write a review of businesses and services I have "remembered",
-* so I can remember to try (or avoid) places based on reviews

 ##### Add Review Page (Priority - High Est. 2h) (to do later)
 * as a logged-in user,